 Bleeding and Blood Clots

-Alternatively, surgery can lead to the formation of a blood clot, or deep vein thrombosis.
-This is a risk because patients are unable to move much after surgery, and inactivity can cause clots to form.
-Blood clots are very dangerous because if they migrate into the lungs, heart, or brain, they can block blood vessels and cause a heart attack, stroke or pulmonary embolism, all of which can be fatal.
-This is why many patients must take blood thinners after surgery, to prevent clots from forming
+Blood clots occur because patients are unable to move much after surgery.
+Inactivity can cause clots to form.
+Blood clots are dangerous because they can migrate to the lungs, heart, or brain.
+Blocked blood flow in these areas can cause a heart attack, stroke, or pulmonary embolism, all of which can be fatal.

-General anesthesia causes side effects too, and these commonly include nausea, vomiting, muscle aches, confusion, a sore throat, and shivering and chills.
-These are not serious and will go away as the anesthesia wears off.
-More serious, but also rarer, are delirium, cognitive problems, and malignant hyperthermia.
-The latter is a rare, but potentially fatal reaction to anesthesia that causes a fever to develop rapidly along with muscle contractions.
+Rare but serious side effects include delirium, cognitive problems, and malignant hyperthermia.
+The latter is a rare but potentially fatal reaction to anesthesia that causes a fever to develop rapidly along with muscle contractions.